 Dairy Industry Restructuring Act 2001 review

 A comprehensive review of the Dairy Industry Restructuring Act 2001 (DIRA) and its impact on the dairy industry was announced in December 2017.
-Find out about the review and how you can contribute.
+Find out about the review.

 The Dairy Industry Restructuring Act 2001 (DIRA) promotes the efficient operation of New Zealand dairy markets.

 The DIRA is a significant driver of the dairy industry's performance.
-When the DIRA was introduced in 2001, it transformed the dairy industry through the creation of Fonterra.
+When the DIRA was introduced in 2001, it transformed the dairy industry by enabling the creation of Fonterra.
 A lot has changed since then.
 In 2015/16 the Commerce Commission reviewed the state of competition in the dairy industry.
-This review builds on that analysis as we now take a more strategic focus and look at the effectiveness and impact of the DIRA across a range of areas.
-This will include incentives or disincentives it might create for the dairy industry to transition to:
+This review was built on that analysis by taking a more strategic focus and look at the effectiveness and impact of the DIRA across a range of areas.
+This includes incentives or disincentives the DIRA creates for the dairy industry to transition to:

 - higher-value dairy production and dairy processing that global consumers seek for a premium